 Example: Pay bills or expenses out of pocket, have rent checks made out to you personally, etc.

-Facts: When investing in real estate with your self-directed IRA, you are not the investor.
-The IRA (a legal entity) is the real investor and title to the real estate is most likely held in the name of the IRA (Example: NDTCO as Custodian FBO Client Name IRA).
+Facts: When investing in real estate with your self-directed IRA, you're technically not the investor even though you're the "self" pulling the strings in the self-directed approach.
+The IRA (a legal entity) is the real investor and title to the real estate is most likely held in the name of the IRA (Example: NDTCO, Trustee, FBO [Client Name] [Account Type]).
 This is a tough concept for some investors to grasp because it can be difficult to conceptualize who is really investing.

 Example: Selecting contractors, choosing fixtures, screening tenants, etc.

-Facts: You are ultimately the decision-maker for all investment related decisions.
+Facts: You are ultimately the decision maker for all investment-related decisions.
 However, IRS code prohibits you from personally adding sweat equity to the property.
 This means that you are not permitted to perform repairs or upgrades; they must be done by a non-disqualified person and paid for by the IRA.
-To the IRS, value-added services that are personally rendered constitute a contribution that cannot be taxed and are therefore disallowed.
+To the IRS, value-added services that are personally rendered constitute contributions that cannot be taxed and are therefore disallowed.
 The bottom line is that your IRA must have access to an adequate cash buffer necessary to pay all expenses related to the property.

 Facts: The short explanation here is that your IRA cannot employ an entity that is managed or controlled by you or your direct lineal ascendants or descendants.
-The IRS logic here is to keep all IRA transactions completely arms-length and not co-mingled with any personal benefit.
-To truly understand this rule, you need to continue reading more about IRS rules under Section 4975 of the Internal Revenue Code.
+The IRS logic here is to keep all IRA transactions at arm's length and not co-mingled with any personal benefit.
+To truly understand this rule, read more about IRS rules under Section 4975 of the Internal Revenue Code.

 Example: As a real estate agent by profession, you’d like to help yourself by brokering the transaction and taking the commission for the deal.

-Facts: As mentioned above, IRA transactions need to be made as arms-length investments, separate from any personal benefit.
-You are not permitted to immediately benefit from your IRA investments; rather, you are investing for the future.
+Facts: As mentioned above, IRA transactions need to be made at arm's length and separate from any personal benefit.
+You are not permitted to immediately benefit from your IRA investments.
+After all, you're investing for tomorrow, not today.
 You can negotiate a change in the purchase price of the property that may reflect your services, but you may not take a commission personally.